 Access to HE Diplomas are formally recognised as qualifications for admission to most arts subjects.
 In any Access to HE Diploma you will achieve 60 credits with 45 of those credits at Level 3.
-We would be looking for a distinction grade (or equivalent) in each relevant subject unit.
+We would be looking for a distinction grade in each relevant subject unit.
 In addition, you will need to check that your Access to HE Diploma meets any specific subject requirements imposed by your chosen College.
 If you wish to enquire about the suitability of any particular Access to HE Diploma course, please ask your course provider to send you a detailed outline of the content, structure and assessment procedure, which can then be emailed to the Undergraduate Administrator along with an educational CV.

 It is a good idea to declare your intention to apply to Cambridge when you enrol on an Access to HE Diploma, so that your tutors will know what you are aiming for, and can advise and support you accordingly.

 In most instances, an Access to HE Diploma alone is not sufficient preparation to study a science subject (except Psychology and Behavioural Sciences) or Economics at Cambridge.

 Will the minimum pre-medical requirements and a good pass in the BMAT examination be suitable requirements for a place to read Medicine?

 Although the minimum pre-medical requirements are all that is formally required to be considered for the medicine course, to make a competitive application it is desirable for at least three science/maths subjects to be offered at A level.
 To put this into perspective, mature applicants are in direct competition with school-leavers who have achieved at least AAA in three science/maths subjects at A level.

 All mature and affiliated medical students applying to the mature Colleges are expected to have passed A level Chemistry or its equivalent.